ChristianGrete/dotfiles-bonprix/CONTRIBUTING.md

 * `dist/`: The generated artifact that will be consumed by [dotfiles][github-dotfiles-url]
   * `...`
 * `lib/`: Libraries required and used by the executables in `bin/`
-  * `test/`: Mirrors the `src/` directory structure but contains specs to test all the files
+  * `test/`: Mirrors the `src/` directory structure but contains specs to test all the source files
   * `...`
 * `src/`: Contains the source files to be edited
   * `lib/`: Libraries required and used by `profile.sh` and/or executables in `libexec/`